markterweele/windows-itpro-docs/windows/client-management/mdm/remoteremediation-csp.md

 <!-- Device-CloudRemediationSettings-NetworkSettings-NetworkCredentials-NetworkPasswordEncryptionType-Description-Begin -->
 <!-- Description-Source-DDF -->
-The type of encryption that might be used for the entwork password.
+The type of encryption that might be used for the network password.
 <!-- Device-CloudRemediationSettings-NetworkSettings-NetworkCredentials-NetworkPasswordEncryptionType-Description-End -->

 <!-- Device-CloudRemediationSettings-NetworkSettings-NetworkCredentials-NetworkPasswordEncryptionType-Editable-Begin -->